Sakkarai Pongal Recipe (Chakkara Pongal)

 Step 5: Now, add the rinsed rice to the cooker.

-Step 6: Add 3 cups of water and stir until the mixture is well combined.
+Step 6: Add 3 cups of water and stir until well combined.

 Rinsed rice and water added to the instant pot.